 (2) In order to ensure that all persons with special needs may register, the division shall develop and maintain a special needs shelter registration program.
-The registration program must be developed by January 1, 2015, and fully implemented by March 1, 2015.
+During a public health emergency in which physical distancing is necessary, as determined by the State Health Officer, the division must maintain information on special needs shelter options that mitigate the threat of the spread of infectious diseases.